Derandomizing Multivariate Polynomial Factoring for Low Degree Factors: Introduction

 The last two results were already shown by Kumar, Ramanathan and Saptharishi~\cite{kumar2024deterministic} with a different technique, using Hensel lifting.
 However, there is a subtle difference.
 In our case, we maintain the setting.
 That is, when the input is given whitebox, we use whitebox algorithms, and similarly for blackbox.
 On the other hand, the factoring algorithm by Kumar, Ramanathan and Saptharishi~\cite{kumar2024deterministic} requires blackbox PIT algorithms, even when the input is given in whitebox.
 This is due to PIT for the \emph{resultant polynomial} where the unknown factor is involved.

 In the above two results, this difference does not matter because we have the same complexity bounds for whitebox and blackbox algorithms there.
 An example where this difference matters are commutative \emph{read-once oblivious arithmetic branching programs} ($\ROABP$).
-There is a polynomial time whitebox PIT algorithm for ROABPs~\cite{raz2005deterministic}, while the best-known blackbox PIT algorithm for commutative ROABPs runs in quasipolynomial time~\cite{DBLP:journals/toc/GurjarKS17,guo2020improved}.
+There is a polynomial time whitebox PIT algorithm for ROABPs~\cite{raz2005deterministic}, while the best-known blackbox PIT algorithm for commutative ROABPs runs in quasi-polynomial time~\cite{DBLP:journals/toc/GurjarKS17,guo2020improved}.
 Moreover, it follows from work of Forbes~\cite{forbes2015deterministic} that the divisibility test for $\ROABP$s by \emph{linear} polynomials reduces to a PIT for $\ROABP$s.
-Hence, we have again polynomial, resp.\ quasipolynomial time for the divisibility test in the whitebox, resp.\ blackbox setting.
-It follows that the linear factors of polynomials computed by commutative $\ROABP$s can be computed in polynomial time in the whitebox setting, whereas it takes quasipolynomial time in the blackbox setting (Corollary~\ref{cor:roabp-linfactor}).
+Hence, we have again polynomial, resp.\ quasi-polynomial time for the divisibility test in the whitebox, resp.\ blackbox setting.
+It follows that the linear factors of polynomials computed by commutative $\ROABP$s can be computed in polynomial time in the whitebox setting, whereas it takes quasi-polynomial time in the blackbox setting (Corollary~\ref{cor:roabp-linfactor}).

-\paragraph{Sparse factors.} In Theorem~\ref{thm:sparse-factors} we show that the irreducible sparse factors of a polynomial $f \in \calC$ with their multiplicities can be computed in polynomial time relative to \begin{itemize} \item PIT for~$\calC$, \item divisibility tests of~$\calC$ by constant-degree polynomials, \item irreducible projection to bivariate polynomials. \end{itemize} For~$\calC$ being \emph{sparse polynomials}, the difficulty lies in the third point: only exponential-time algorithms are known to derandomize Hilbert Irreducibility Theorem for sparse polynomials.
+\paragraph{Sparse factors.} In Theorem~\ref{thm:sparse-factors} we show that the irreducible sparse factors of a polynomial $f \in \calC$ with their multiplicities can be computed in polynomial time relative to \begin{itemize} \item PIT for the top-degree homogeneous component of polynomials in~$\calC$, \item divisibility tests of the partial derivatives of~$\calC$ by constant-degree polynomials, \item irreducible projection to bivariate polynomials. \end{itemize} Again, if class~$\calC$ is \emph{closed} under taking homogeneous components and partial derivatives, the first two items boil down to a PIT for~$\calC$ and divisibility tests of~$\calC$ by constant-degree polynomials.

+For~$\calC$ being \emph{sparse polynomials}, the difficulty lies in the third point: only subexponential-time algorithms are known to derandomize Hilbert Irreducibility Theorem for sparse polynomials \cite{bhattacharjee2025closure}.
 The hardness stems from the fact that a sparse polynomial may have both sparse and non-sparse irreducible factors.
 Hence, preserving irreducibility for sparse polynomials will not preserve the factorization pattern, and therefore, it may be hard to get back the actual factor.
 Nevertheless, Theorem~\ref{thm:sparse-factors} pinpoints the challenge to compute the sparse factors of sparse polynomials (Corollary~\ref{cor:sparse-factoring} and~\ref{cor:sparse-factoring-subexp}).

 For polynomials that can be written as a sum of univariate polynomials, a subclass of sparse polynomials, the irreducible projection problem can be solved in polynomial time.
 Therefore we can compute the sum-of-univariate factors of sparse polynomials in polynomial time (Corollary~\ref{cor:su-factoring}).